annaraymaker/annaraymaker.github.io/_pages/about.md

 In May 2022, I acquired a Bachelor of Science in Computer Engineering from the University of Florida [HWCOE](https://www.eng.ufl.edu/) (Go Gators!).

 My general research interests are in cyber-physical systems security and network security.
-My current projects....

-If you want to get in touch, feel free to [email me](mailto:araymaker3@gatech.edu)! :)
+If you want to get in touch, feel free to [email me](mailto:araymaker3@gatech.edu) :)